creationix/moonslice-talk/README.md

  - For ease of use, lots of sugar and shortcuts are added.

-## Sane Defaults

- - `code` defaults to `200`
- - `headers` auto insert things like `Date`, `Content-Length`, `Content-Type`
- - If the return value is a string or a stream, that's the body.
- - For apps that can't return their result directly, returning a continuable is acceptable.

-## Just a Sample Web Interface

- - I won't focus on the specefics of this sample web app interface.
- - The point is it's decoupled from the network stack.
- - App level unit tests can pass in directly request objects and expect back response objects.
- - No need for a real TCP server or even HTTP protocol codecs.

-## Sample Test

 ```javascript
 test("Root returns HTML", function (assert) {
   var request = {